kevinshowkat/showkat-gt/README.md

   - `git config user.email "your-email@example.com"`
 - Only pushes to a public repository’s default branch count toward your contribution graph.
 - You can rerun the script after changing anchor/offset/intensity; it only appends new commits.
 Re-running occasionally keeps the art from slipping off the left edge as the contribution window advances.
+- To recreate a specific historical arrangement, pass the earlier Sunday via `--start-date` so the pixels land on the exact same days.